Save A vibrant, flavorful fried rice loaded with colorful vegetables, perfect for a quick and healthy meal.

 You'll need a wok or deep skillet, spatula, sharp knife, cutting board, and a small bowl for eggs.

-Save Finish your fried rice with fresh lime wedges and cilantro for a burst of flavor.
+Finish your fried rice with fresh lime wedges and cilantro for a burst of flavor.
 Enjoy hot and savor all the crisp-tender vegetables.

 Recipe Questions & Answers